The Classic Expansion Pack combines three popular gameplay modules from earlier editions and expansions of Anachrony.

 The Contraptions module includes 16 Contraptions with 4 unique illustrations, printed on 3mm blackcore cardboard, and 4 board extensions.

 When you learn a Trick from your own school, you may choose to learn your Signature Trick instead (if you meet its Fame threshold).
-Each Signature Trick ?upgrades? a Trick from the original set: for example, Professor Bernard can learn his Legendary Shark Tank signature trick instead of the ?ordinary?
-Water Tank Escape.
+Each Signature Trick 'upgrades' a Trick from the original set: for example, Professor Bernard can learn his Legendary Shark Tank signature trick instead of the 'ordinary' Water Tank Escape.
 If a Signature Trick is learned, the standard version is removed from the deck.
 And if an opponent already learned its standard version, your Signature Trick no longer has a Fame Threshold!

 Signature Tricks have the same component requirements as their standard version, but they also require Contraptions to function: the higher their Fame threshold, the more Contraptions you have to use when you prepare them.
 However, in return, not only do these Tricks have better numbers (higher Yield, more Trick Markers, etc.), but they also have a special power: for example, The Legendary Shark Tank's Trick markers can be aligned freely in the Theater, meaning that you'll always be able to create Links with it.